HajarSaadCS/Real_Time_Driver_Monitoring_System_Using_Computer_Vision_and_Fuzzy_Logic/README.md

 **Rules:**

--IF EAR is HIGH THEN Risk is LOW
+- IF EAR is HIGH THEN Risk is LOW

--IF EAR is MEDIUM THEN Risk is MEDIUM
+- IF EAR is MEDIUM THEN Risk is MEDIUM

--IF EAR is LOW THEN Risk is HIGH
+- IF EAR is LOW THEN Risk is HIGH

 **Rule Design Logic:**